wmtorode/mechaffinity/README.md

 - `missionsRequired` : the number of deployments required to receive this affinity
 - `levelName` : the name of this affinity level
-- `decription` : a description of this level
+- `decription` : a description of this level *Note: Yes this is spelt wrong, but has been left as is for compatibility reasons*
 - `affinities` : a list of [affinity](#affinity-objects) objects this level applies
 - `effectData` : a list of status effects that this level applies